ianMontesclaros/forkify/README.md

 # Forkify Project

-Forkify is a web application where users can search, create, and bookmark recipes.
+Forkify is a VanillaJS application where users can search, create, and bookmark recipes.

 https://forkify-ianmontesclaros.netlify.app